 The Suitcases contain artifacts from the museum's collection.

 These portable exhibits enable students to learn about the history of the labor movement, comtemporary issues in the workplace and their roles as future workers.
-Student activism is
+Student activism is promoted when considering child labor, sweatshops, low wages, unsafe conditions and inhumane treatment of workers.

 Suitcase Topics

-Textile Industry in America
+Textile Industry in America: 1900-Present

-Paul Robeson and the fight for Civil Rights
+A. Philip Randolph, Paul Robeson and the fight for Civil Rights